 Storing: Store any leftovers in an airtight container for up to 5 days.

 Freeze: Once cooked, any leftover ‘chicken wing’ chili can be allowed to cool and then freeze in an airtight container for up to 3 months.
-Allow it to thaw overnight in the fridge before reheating OR thaw on the stovetop, heating over low heat.
+Allow it to thaw overnight in the fridge before reheating or thaw on the stovetop, heating over low heat.

 Reheat: Gently reheat the buffalo chili on the stovetop or in the microwave until piping hot.

-More Cozy Chili Recipes
+More Soup and Chili Recipes

 Buffalo Chicken Chili